rickyriosp/MortgageCalculator/README.md

-# JsSiteTemplate
+# LOAN SHARK
- Site Template for JS Projects
+Build an application that generates an amortization schedule for a simple interst loan.